Lesson 2 practice questions

 Question 2

-Create the following lists.
+Create a list called numeric grades that contains 90, 75, 80, 95, and 100.
 Then loop through numeric_grades and print the student's letter grade using the following criteria.

 Hint